cakephp/docs/en/orm/table-objects.rst

 .. warning::

-    deleteAll will *not* trigger beforeSave/afterSave events.
-If you need those first load a collection of records and update them.
+    deleteAll will *not* trigger beforeDelete/afterDelete events.
+If you need those first load a collection of records and delete them.

 Lifecycle callbacks
 ===================